Gżira United F.C.: Qualifying for the UEFA Conference League 3rd Round

 In season 2021/22 UEFA started a new competition, the UEFA Conference League.
 Gzira qualified after placing 3rd in the Maltese Premier League and in the first round they eliminated again Santa Julia of Andorra.
-In the second round they faced Rijeka of Croatia and were eliminated with an aggregate of 3-0.
+In the second round they faced Rijeka of Croatia and were eliminated with an aggregate of 3–0.

 In season 2022/23 Gzira played again in the same competition and in the first round they eliminated Atletic Club Escaldes of Andorra.
 In the second round Gzira FC were drawn against Radnicki Nis of Serbia and Gzira shocked again the European football when eliminating this strong side from Serbia.
 For the first time Gzira United FC played in the 3rd round of a European Competition and played against Austrian giants of Wolfsberger.
 Gzira obtained a goalless draw in Austria but then they were eliminated in the home match.

+Futsal

+Gżira United also had a futsal team, which participated in Malta's top futsal league until 2024.
+The 2023–24 season was the last edition of the Enemed Futsal League in which Gżira United Santa Margerita Futsal participated, finishing at 11th place and thus qualified for the Enemed Challenger League.

+Previously, under the name Gżira FC, they finished 8th out of 9 clubs in the 2014–15 season.
+That season, after winning 7–4 again Naxxar in the first round, they reached the quarter-final of the domestic cup, where Balzan Futsal defeated them 12–1.